 Mortar Teams are the bread and butter when it comes to raw damage in the Human army.
 Having long ranged siege damage they can be great at penetrating an enemy base with loads of towers.
 With fragmentation shards they can dismantle the enemy if they have unarmoured or medium armoured units, which especially proves itself useful against Night Elf’s Dryads.

 Siege Engines are one of the most controversial units together with Blademaster.
 With high siege damage they can take down buildings very fast.
 They are often used against Undead and Night Elf since they have a very hard time stopping them (opposed to Orc who has raiders or Human with sorceresses).
 Siege Engines can be used as a tool to delay the opponent, forcing their army back to defend their main base so you can gather time to assemble your fighting army.
-Another use for Siege Engines is to mass a sizeable army of pure well-upgraded Siege Engines and then attacking the enemy base trying to eliminate every enemy building (or ‘just’ their means of gathering gold) and thus winning the game.

 An unexpected army of Gryphon Riders can be absolutely devastating for the opponent.
 With air-borne mobility and high damage that can hit several units, Gryphon Riders can wreak a lot of havoc to the unexpecting opponent.